Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README_all.md

 2. Log Analytics config for Spring Cloud
 3. Diagnostic Settings sending logs and metrics from Spring Cloud to Log Analytics

-To add Application Insights in your environment, on your portal, select your spring cloud instance, click on Application Insights blade on the left, check on 'Enable Application Insights', Click on 'Create New' link, give it a new name for your App Insights instance.
+To add Application Insights in your environment, on your portal, select your spring apps instance, click on Application Insights blade on the left, check on 'Enable Application Insights', Click on 'Create New' link, give it a new name for your App Insights instance.

 ![Appplication Insights creation](media/step-appinsights-creation.png)